-The Regional Transportation Plan (RTP), also known as the Metropolitan Transportation Plan, is the long-range, twenty-year, plan for the Clark County region's transportation system.
-The Plan is required by the federal government as a condition for receipt of federal transportation funding to the Clark County region.
-The RTP must be updated at least every four years, must include multiple modes of travel, be fiscally constrained and must be consistent with federal, state and local plans and policies.
-The Plan provides a vision for an efficient future transportation system and a guide for sound transportation investments to accommodate growing travel demand.
+The Regional Transportation Plan (RTP), also known as the Metropolitan Transportation Plan, is the long-range, 20-year, plan for the Clark County region's transportation system.
+The plan is required by the federal government as a condition for receipt of federal transportation funding to the Clark County region.
+The RTP must be updated at least every five years; must include multiple modes of travel; must be fiscally constrained; and must be consistent with federal, state, and local plans and policies.
+The RTP provides a vision for an efficient future transportation system and a guide for sound transportation investments to accommodate growing travel demand.